multiform-UoN/mathgeo/imteco.md

 #### Realistic Outcome for the Workshop

-This is a **broad and ambitious challenge**.
-A fully working model cannot be built in two days — but this group aims to:
+This is a complex and not yet fully understood problem.
+A fully working model cannot be built in two days, so the aim of this group is to identify what is known, what remains uncertain, and to frame a roadmap for future work.

+The group may also wish to highlight where geomechanics, ecohydrology, and long-term feedbacks need to be integrated with simpler hydrological tools, so that Irene’s vision of a practitioner-oriented model remains grounded in the deeper physical processes.

+In particular, the group will:

 - Identify key physical processes and modelling options